Preparing Your Child for Hospitalization

 Research has shown that children who are prepared for hospitalization and surgical procedures tend to recuperate faster and better than children who are not prepared.

 Akron Children’s Hospital’s Child Life staff helps children prepare for surgical procedures and other medical experiences by offering age-appropriate information, hands-on familiarization with medical equipment and support via regular, pre-surgical programs for children and their families.
 The goal is to help familiarize children with what will happen during their hospital experience.
-There will be a surgical tour, some hands-on activities with things like surgical hats and an ear thermometer, and some refreshments.
+There is a surgical tour offered that has some hands-on activities with things like surgical hats and an ear thermometer, and some refreshments.

 Here are some things you can do to help your child prepare for a trip to the hospital:

 - Focus on the purpose: to help the child get better as soon as possible and to return home.
 Sometimes kids think they’re being sent to the hospital as punishment.
 You can find out if your child has any misconceptions by asking him a few questions.

 - There are many excellent books for children about hospital stays, such as Franklin Goes to the Hospital by Paulette Bourgeois and Brenda Clark, Going to the Hospital by Fred Rogers and Good-bye Tonsils by Craig Hatkoff.
 Books can help your child become familiar with people and events in medical environments.

 - Bring along pictures of siblings, grandparents, pets, home — whatever is familiar.